sahapriyabrata/PhICNet/README.md

 # PhICNet

-Repository for our work **PhICNet: Physics-Incorporated Convolutional Recurrent Neural Networks for Modeling Dynamical Systems**
+Repository for our work [**Physics-Incorporated Convolutional Recurrent Neural Networks for Source Identification and Forecasting of Dynamical Systems**](https://arxiv.org/abs/2004.06243)

 ## Installation